 - Concepts and Methods in International Relations (7,5 ECTS)

 Students completing the core subject will gain valuable analytical skills, as an understanding of the global economy is currently in high demand across a number of public and private sector institutions.
-They will appreciate how to relate different theoretical debates over the economy to practical examples and case studies, and will be able to choose particular areas of interest to become expert in via the optional courses and the thesis.
+They will appreciate how to relate different theoretical debates over the economy to practical examples and case studies.

 Registration for the core subject